 - Arbitrated employment compensation and reimbursement claims

-- Mediated matters involving sexual harassment, discrimination and wrongful termination
+- Sexual harassment, discrimination and wrongful termination

 - Thomas v.
 T.D.
 Ameritrade, class action re overtime and benefits; approved class-wide settlement